 While nearly everyone experiences feelings of sadness on occasion, the term clinical depression is used to describe a much more serious mental health disorder.
 Also known as major depressive disorder, this is a condition characterized by a period of intense sadness and symptoms such as a change in appetite, sleep disturbances, trouble concentrating, fatigue, agitation, or a loss of interest in maintaining relationships with friends and family.
 Many people who suffer from depression also exhibit signs of anxiety and panic disorders.

 Clinical depression affects about 16% of the population and occurs among people of all races and socioeconomic backgrounds.
-Most cases are first diagnosed during the patient’s 20s, although clinical depression does occur among teens as well as older adults.
-More women than men are diagnosed with clinical depression, but some researchers believe this may simply be attributed to the fact that women are more likely to seek treatment for their condition.
+Most cases are first diagnosed during the patient’s 20s, although this condition does occur among teens as well as older adults.
+More women than men are diagnosed with depression, but some researchers believe this may simply be attributed to the fact that women are more likely to seek treatment for their condition.